Kevin Brown (rugby league, born 1984)

-Kevin Brown (born 2 October 1984) is a former English professional rugby league footballer who last played as a for the Salford Red Devils in the Super League.
+Kevin John Brown (born 11 October 1984) is a former English professional rugby league footballer who last played as a for the Salford Red Devils in the Super League.
 He has played for England at international level.

 He played as a for the Wigan Warriors, and captained both the Huddersfield Giants and the Widnes Vikings in the Super League.
 He played for the Warrington Wolves in the top flight, and on loan from Warrington at the Leigh Centurions in the 2019 Betfred Championship.

 Club career

 Early career

 Born in St Helens, Brown played junior rugby for several teams, including Thatto Heath Crusaders, Haydock Warriors, Pilkington Recs and Blackbrook.
 Although he initially struggled to impress scouts, he was signed by Wigan Warriors at the age of 16.
 Brown played for Wigan's academy side in 2002 and 2003.

 Brown was called up into the 2002 England Academy squad that beat the Australian Schoolboys in winter 2002.
 He had originally been included in the stand-by squad, but got his chance following the failure of Hull centre Kirk Yeaman to recover from a shoulder injury.

 Brown was also selected for the Super League U21s squad to face the National League U21s in June 2003.
 Shortly afterwards, Wigan acknowledged the player's tremendous potential by extending his contract until the end of 2005.
 Wigan coach Stuart Raper commented: "I am delighted Kevin has re-signed as he is a big part of my future plans."